Get Upto 50% Off on Historical Tours

 Gateway of India , Family-friendly, Tours & Sightseeing

 ₹ 4990 Per Vehicle

-India is one of the most culturally rich and diverse countries in the entire world and showcases a plethora of beautiful and historical monuments that take you back in time, tourists from all over the world visit India to experience the grandeur of these magnificent monuments of historical importance. following is a list of monuments you should definitely visit in India:
+India is one of the most culturally rich and diverse countries in the entire world and showcases a plethora of beautiful and historical monuments that take you back in time, tourists from all over the world visit India to experience the grandeur of these magnificent monuments of historical importance.
+Following is a list of monuments in India you should definitely visit in India:

 Having great cultural significance, Humayun's Tomb constructed in 1570 is the first garden tomb on the Indian subcontinent.
 The beautiful tomb surrounded by magnificent gardens is also called the 'Dormitory of the Mughals’ as more than 150 members of the royal Mughal family members are buried here.
 It is a splendid example of the Charbagh style of garden.
 The tomb is one of the best-preserved Mughal monuments and was declared a UNESCO World Heritage site in 1993.